CALL FOR PROPOSALS 2020

 Location: World Wide Web/Local initiatives

 NSU 2020 will take place in an adjusted format because of the Covid-19 pandemic.

 All the important updates and detailed information about the NSU Summer Session can be found here: https://nsuarrangement.wixsite.com/nsu2020

 We invite scholars, emerging researchers, urban practitioners, artists and creative industries specialists, institutional representatives and non-governmental sector activists to take part in a symposium organized by the NSU study circle Urban Studies: Between Creativity and Power.
 The symposium will offer an opportunity to take part in stimulating presentations and discussions to co-produce knowledge by sharing research and practical experiences and discovering innovative theoretical and methodological approaches to the everyday life in the city.

 Home and Belonging

 The participants are invited to address the meaning of home, which is complex and multifaceted in the times of extended mobility and nomadic practices (migration, tourism, multiple homes, homelessness etc.).
+We see the current events of global pandemic COVID-19 as especially provoking environment to readdress the meaning and practices of home and belonging.
 Home as a construct has a deep emotional meaning and often intertwined with nostalgia emerging from childhood memories, feeling of comfort, privacy, attachment, security and belonging.
 Losing one’s home can feel like losing one’s self.
 However, home can also have conflicted or variable meanings presenting tensions, alienation and exclusion.
 Recently, home has also experienced certain transformations with all kinds of integrated media as, for example, can be evidenced in the “smart home/house” and the “home-office”, thus overlapping with other places and spaces.
 The topics of exploration include, but are not limited to:

 - what counts as home;